 Statement

 Through my work, I hope to stimulate visceral and emotional responses from the viewer.
 I think that sharing powerful images can facilitate unspoken connections and start conversations that matter.
-Overall, I hope to show that to feel is to exist, and that our emotions make us human, vulnerable, and strong.
+Overall, I hope to show that to feel is to exist, and that our emotions make us authentic, vulnerable, and strong.

 About